Integral fractional viscoelastic models in SPH: LAOS simulations versus experimental data: Results

 \subsection{Fitting of experimental data}

 First, we focus on the choice of the fractional parameters required to capture the experimental data.
-The initial fractional parameters required calibration are better identified under linear conditions, i.e. small amplitude oscillatory shear (SAOS).
+The initial fractional parameters requiring calibration are better identified under linear conditions, i.e. small amplitude oscillatory shear (SAOS).
 Therefore we have performed a series of SAOS tests, where the strain amplitude is kept small enough to ensure that the material behaves linearly and $Re$ is always below $0.01$.
-The results of these tests are shown in figure \ref{fig:comparison_SAOS}, where we compare the experimental data obtained from runs at $\gamma_0<0.1$ with the numerical predictions of the fractional K-BKZ model under the assumption of small displacement.
-We have observed a good agreement for parameters $\alpha=0.85$ and $\beta=0.2$, resulting in model with a fractional behaviour close but distinct from a classical Maxwell model, which would correspond to $\alpha=1$ and $\beta=0$.
+The results of these tests are shown in Figure \ref{fig:comparison_SAOS}, where we compare the experimental data obtained from runs at $\gamma_0<0.1$ with the numerical predictions of the fractional K-BKZ model under the assumption of small displacement.
+From the same data we can also infer the characteristic relaxation time of the material, which is $\lambda\approx0.2$ s, as the inverse of the crossover frequency between $G'$ and $G''$.
+We have observed a good agreement for parameters $\alpha=0.85$ and $\beta=0.2$, resulting in a sample with a fractional behaviour close but distinct from a classical Maxwell model, which would correspond to $\alpha=1$ and $\beta=0$.
+The characteristic modulus and time are set to $G_c=432$ kPa and $\lambda_c=0.2$ s respectively.

-Then, we focus on the implementation of the non-linear behaviour, where the required function to calibrate is the damping function $h(\gamma)$, defined in equation \eqref{eq:damping_function}.
-We gathered experimental data at fixed frequency $\omega_0=1$~s$^{-1}$ for two order of magnitudes of values of initial strain $\gamma_0$.
-In figure \ref{fig:experimental_G}, the values of $G'$, $G''$ and the relaxation modulus $G^*$ are normalised over their respective value at $\gamma_0\to0$.
-Figure \ref{fig:G12_thinning} clearly shows that the polypropylene we analysed behaves as a strain thinning fluid \cite{hyun2011review}.
-Therefore, following the approach of \cite{jaishankar2014fractional}, we obtained the fitting parameters for the damping function (see Figure \ref{fig:Gstar_thinning}), which results in $h(\gamma)=(1+0.2\gamma^{1.9})^{-1}$.
+Afterwards, we focus on the implementation of the non-linear behaviour, where the required function to calibrate is the damping function $h(\gamma)$, defined in equation \eqref{eq:damping_function}.
+We gathered experimental data at fixed frequency $f_0=1$~s$^{-1}$ for two order of magnitudes of values of initial strain $\gamma_0$.
+In Figure \ref{fig:experimental_G}, the values of $G'$, $G''$ and the relaxation modulus $G^*$ are normalised over their respective value at $\gamma_0\to0$ (respectively, $G'(0)=3.62\text{ kPa}, G''(0)=6.88\text{ kPa}, G^*(0)=7.77\text{ kPa}$ at $De\approx 0.2$) .
+Figure \ref{fig:G12_thinning} clearly shows that the polypropylene we analysed behaves as a strain thinning fluid for $De\approx0.2$ \citep{hyun2011review}.
+Therefore, following the approach of \cite{jaishankar2014fractional}, we obtained the fitting parameters for the damping function (see Figure \ref{fig:Gstar_thinning}), which results in $h(\gamma)=(1+0.2\gamma^{1.9})^{-1}$ (i.e. $\gamma^*\approx2.3$).
 Henceforth, the parameters of the numerical scheme are set to the values obtained from the fitting of the experimental data.
+A strain sweep for multiple values of $De$ is shown in Figure \ref{fig:strain_sweep_De}, where $G'$, $G''$ and $G^*$ are plotted as a function of $\gamma_0$.
+The results show that the strain thinning behaviour is more pronounced for larger values of $De$, as expected.